JosephJay494/Son-of-the-creator/README.md

 In this section i created the .env file that holds all the environment variables

 In this section i implemented the voting or likes system which enables the users to like the post.

+In this section l have implemented the join and count function that will be reponsible for count the number of votes, the join function is joinig the Books and vote tables.